@tokenring-ai/scheduler

 Chat Commands

-/schedule: Manage and monitor scheduled tasks
+Manage and monitor scheduled tasks.

 /schedule start